lexactyl/.github/profile/README.md

-# XE
-XE is an AI research company with a focus on faster and cheaper ai models made for users

-# Discord
+# Overview
-Join our [discord server](https://discord.gg/Z24TkRDSUH) for using our services
+Lexactyl is an open-source client area for pterodactyl panel built with next.js and ejs.
+Managed by Lynix

-# Support
+# Support & Website
-Mail us at support@xe.ai or join our discord for getting support
+[Website](https://lexactyl.com).
+Mail us at hello@lexactyl.com

+# License
-(c) Copyright 2024 XE.AI.
-All right reserveds
+(c) Lynix.
+All Rights Reserved